-Whether you’re an avid golfer or are just planning a few informal rounds during a beach holiday, you’ll need to make sure you have the right travel insurance to cover you and your expensive golf clubs on the greens.
+Whether you’re a keen golfer or are just planning a few informal rounds during a beach holiday, you’ll need to make sure you have the right travel insurance to cover you and your expensive golf clubs on the greens.

-Golf holiday insurance can cover green fees if an accident, sickness or bad weather prevents you from being able to play, as well as any damages, loss or theft of your golf clubs while you are away.
+Travel insurance for golfers can cover green fees if sickness, bad weather or an accident prevents you from playing.
+Also, it can cover any damages, and loss or theft of your golf clubs while you’re away.

-If you’re off to the USA, Spain, Portugal or another golfing paradise, here’s what you need to know ahead of your trip.
+If you’re off to the USA, Spain, Portugal or another golfing paradise, here’s what you need to know in preparation for your trip.